Vytautas Andrius Graičiūnas

 Vytautas Andrius Graičiūnas (August 17, 1898 in Chicago – January 9, 1952 in Olzheras, Siberia) was a Lithuanian American management theorist, management consultant, and engineer, and was a known expert in his field.

+Biography

 Born to Lithuanian immigrants, he studied at the University of Chicago.
 During World War I he served in France.
 After coming back in 1919, he became interested in management and continued his studies at the Illinois Institute of Technology.

 In 1927 he came to Lithuania and worked at factories in Kaunas.
 Soon he started traveling and working across Europe.
 Until 1935 he worked as a consultant and helped to establish large companies in Barcelona, Brussels, Copenhagen, London, and Milan.
 During this period he published his classic study printed in Geneva, Relationship in Organization in 1933.
 Soon other editions appeared in the United States.
 He mathematically proved that a manager should not have more than four to five subordinates.
 He came up with the following formula to express the total number of relationships between a boss and his or her subordinates: